-Redemption for taxation reasons in the case of Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes eligible to comply with MREL Requirements, will be subject to the prior permission of the Regulator and/or the Relevant Resolution Authority if and as required therefor under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) and may only take place in accordance with Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations and, in particular, Articles 77, 78 and 78a of the CRR) in force at the relevant time.
+Any such redemption, in the case of Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes eligible to comply with MREL Requirements, will be subject to the prior permission of the Regulator and/or the Relevant Resolution Authority if and as required therefor under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) and may only take place in accordance with Applicable Banking Regulations (including, for the avoidance 77, 78 and 78a of the CRR) in force at the relevant time.

-As of the date of the Offering Memorandum dated March 7, 2024, in connection with the Issuer's U.S.\$7,500,000,000 U.S. Medium Term Note Program (the "Offering Memorandum") and pursuant to Article 78(4) of the CRR, the Regulator may permit the redemption of any Tier 2 Subordinated Notes for tax reasons during the five years following their date of issuance, if (i) the conditions set forth in Article 78(1) of the CRR are met and (ii) the Issuer demonstrates, to the satisfaction of the Regulator, that the change in the applicable tax treatment of the Tier 2 Subordinated Notes is material and was not reasonably foreseeable at the time of the issuance of such Tier 2 Subordinated Notes.
+As of the date of the Offering Memorandum dated March 21, 2025 in connection with the Issuer's U.S.\$12,500,000,000 U.S. Medium Term Note Program (the "Offering Memorandum") and pursuant to Article 78(4) of the CRR, the Regulator may permit the redemption of any Tier 2 Subordinated Notes for tax reasons during the five years following their date of issuance, if (i) the conditions set forth in Article 78(1) of the CRR are met and (ii) the Issuer demonstrates, to the satisfaction of the Regulator, that the change in the applicable tax treatment of the Tier 2 Subordinated Notes is material and was not reasonably foreseeable at the time of the issuance of such Tier 2 Subordinated Notes.

-In these Conditions, a "Relevant Resolution Authority" means the Fondo de Resolución Ordenada Bancaria ("FROB"), the Single Resolution Board ("SRB") established pursuant to the SRM Regulation and/or any other authority entitled to exercise or participate in the exercise of any Loss Absorbing Power (as defined in Condition 16 (Loss Absorbing Power) from time to time.
+In these Conditions, a "Relevant Resolution Authority" means the Fondo de Resolución Ordenada Bancaria ("FROB"), the Single Resolution Board ("SRB") established pursuant to the SRM Regulation and/or any other authority entitled to exercise or participate in the exercise of any Loss Absorbing Power (as defined in Condition 16 (Loss Absorbing Power)) from time to time.